diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         schedoscope> materialize -v schedoscope.example.osm.datamart/ShopProfiles

 8. Watch Schedoscope rematerialize `schedoscope.example.osm.datahub/Restaurants` and `schedoscope.example.osm.datamart/ShopProfiles` without any explicit migration commands from your side.
+No other views are recomputed because they are not affected by the change.

 ## Running on a real cluster
-You can try to get the tutorial running on your own hadoop cluster.
+You can get the tutorial running on your own hadoop cluster.

+Install the Schedoscope tutorial on a gateway machine to your cluster:

+1. Clone the source code (see [[Installation|Open Street Map Tutorial#installation]] Step 4).

+2. Prepare a `/hdp` folder in your cluster's HDFS and give proper write permissions for the user with which you want to execute Schedoscope. (similar to [[Installation|Open Street Map Tutorial#installation]] Step 3).

-Install the Schedoscope tutorial on your own machine (see [[Installation|Open Street Map Tutorial#installation]] Steps 3 and 4).
-Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows:
+3. Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows:

 **VM's schedoscope.conf:**